The world’s most endangered species

 Natural Habitat: Asia

-Although they are known as the ‘Asian unicorn’, Saolas descend from cattle and goats.
+Although known as the ‘Asian unicorn’, Saolas actually come from cattle and goats.

-It’s thought that Saolas are critically endangered because of loss of habitat.
+The Saolas are nearly extinct because of loss of habitat.

 Those remaining occupy the Animated Mountains of Vietnam and Laos.

-They are widely considered as one of the most spectacular zoological discoveries of the 20th century.
+They are one of the most spectacular zoological discoveries of the 20th century.

 The Vaquita